EmProf Justin Marshall

 Abigail Shaughnessy

-Abi is investigating the ability of coral reef fishes to plastically change their visual system to both long-term predictable and more stochastic changes in their light habitat.
+Abigail is investigating the ability of coral reef fishes to plastically change their visual system to both long-term predictable and more stochastic changes in their light habitat.

 Carl Santiago